jlleongarcia/jlleongarcia/content/blog/dev-link-in-bio.md

 ---
-title: "Cool link in bios (with ssg)"
+title: "Cool Link in Bios (with ssg)"
 date: 2025-01-23
 draft: false
 tags: ["Web"]
-description: "Have a cool linkinbio website with HUGO and Astro.
-Alternative to linktree with Gitlab and CF WnP Setup."
+description: "Have a cool LinkInBio website with HUGO and Astro.
+Alternative to linktree with Gitlab and Cloudflare WnP Setup."
 summary: 'HUGO and Astro as linkinbio websites'
 url: 'cool-link-in-bios'
 ---

-Having a cool website for you linkinbio can be a good experience to get started with SSGs.
+Having a cool **website for you linkinbio** can be a good experience to get started with SSGs.

-And they will provide a similar experience to linktree, linkbio,...
+And they will provide a **similar experience** to linktree, linkbio,...

 {{< callout type="info" >}}
 https://jalcocert.github.io/JAlcocerT/create-your-website/